-The minutes of each Audit and Risk Committee meeting are included in the papers for the next Board meeting after each meeting of the Committee.
-The Chairman of the Audit and Risk Committee reports the Committee's findings to the Board after each Committee meeting.
+The minutes of each Audit and Risk Committee meeting are included in the papers for the next Board meeting after the Committee Chairman has approved those minutes.
+The Chairman of the Audit and Risk Committee reports the Committee's findings to the next Board meeting after each meeting of the Committee.
 The Audit and Risk Committee has three members, all of whom are independent Directors.
 The Audit and Risk Committee is chaired by an independent Director who is not the Chairman of the Board.